 Financial Matters equips Minnesota students with the tools necessary to develop sound money management skills.
 Through interactive presentations, industry professionals help students become financially literate.
 Available to teachers of grades 6-12, the program brings volunteers into the classroom to educate students on a variety of real-life financial topics from credit and budgeting to buying a car and insurance.

 As an educator, you have the ability to work with Financial Matters volunteers to incorporate real-life lessons into your curriculum.
 Scheduling a volunteer through Financial Matters is easy and flexible.
-Whether you need a volunteer for one class period, or for a variety of classes, BestPrep will work directly with you to fulfill your request.
-Topics commonly requested are listed below.
-Other suggested topics are always welcome.
+Learn more below or request a volunteer to present in your classroom.

 - Budgeting Matters: needs vs. wants, benefits of budgeting, opportunity cost